 6. Use common sense and trust your instinct

-7. Essential things to bring on your solo hike
+7. Essentials to bring on your solo hike

 - Water and ways to purify it.
 Avoid altitude sickness and hypothermia by keeping yourself hydrated with clean water.

 - Extra clothing and rain gear.
 Do not forget to bring a hat.
-Another useful tip to remember; dress in layers to be able to adjust to the changing weather conditions.
+Another useful tip to remember; dress in layers to adjust to the changing weather conditions.

 - Backpack.
 Make sure you are well prepared for your hike trail.
-Choose something that is comfortable to carry with all the essential features such as rain cover or waterproof design.
+Choose something comfortable to carry with all the essential features, such as a rain cover or waterproof design.

 - Footwear.
 Trail shoes are ideal for day hikes with minor technical terrain and do not involve heavier loads.
-On the other hand, wear hiking boots for longer hikes with quite a difficult terrain, and heavier packs.
+On the other hand, wear hiking boots for longer walks with quite a steep terrain and larger packs.